lidatong/dataclasses-json/README.md

 ## Caveats
-Generic types and recursive types (types that require forward references) are not currently supported.
+Recursive types (types that require forward references) are not currently supported.